 Can I use ProtonVPN for torrenting?

 P2P/torrenting is allowed on certain servers and plans.
 Always verify the server you’re connected to supports P2P and follow local laws and copyright rules.
-Unifi edge router vpn setup guide for site-to-site and remote access on UniFi EdgeRouter and security best practices
+Is pia vpn free and what you need to know about Private Internet Access pricing, free options, trials, and value 2026

 Does ProtonVPN have a kill switch?